Siiri Nordin

 Siiri Nordin (born 15 October 1980) is a Finnish singer.
 She was the lead singer of the now defunct Finnish rock band Killer.

 Biography

 Nordin was born in Helsinki.
 In 2003, she had a solo hit with the song "Sydämeni osuman sai", included on the soundtrack of the movie Helmiä ja sikoja.
 The song is a cover version of the David and Jonathan hit song "Something's Gotten Hold of My Heart".

 In 2004, Nordin took a break from music and took up boat carpentry.
 She entered a civil union with her girlfriend, Mirja, in the autumn.
 She has also worked as a taxi driver.

 In April 2006, she released a solo album called Me Too, released by the Finnish label, Next Big Thing.
 In March 2008, she released the Finnish-language album Lyö Tahtia.

 Nordin participated in the 2011 Dancing with the Stars Compatible 6 with Jani Rasimus as her partner.

-In 2017, she moved from Helsinki to the village of Matildan in southwest Finland.
+In 2017, she moved from Helsinki to the village of Mathildedahl in southwest Finland.